 Lion Rock Country Park

-Lion Rock Country Park is one of the three earliest country parks in Hong Kong and covers a wide upland region set between North Kowloon and Shatin.
-Its main topographical feature is the mighty Lion Rock, a 1624 ft mountain known for its rugged escarpments, and for its resemblance to a lion perching on a hill ridge.
+Lion Rock Country Park is one of the three earliest country parks in Hong Kong and covers a broad upland region between North Kowloon and Shatin.
+Its main topographical feature is the mighty Lion Rock, a 1624 ft mountain known for its rugged escarpments and resemblance to a lion perching on a hill ridge.

-The Lion Rock trail, by the way, is considered one of the best hiking trails on the island, as it provides adventurers with gorgeous vistas of Kowloon and Hong Kong on one side, and New Territories on the other.
+The Lion Rock trail is considered one of the best hiking trails on the island, as it provides adventurers with gorgeous vistas of Kowloon and Hong Kong on one side and New Territories on the other.

 During the hike, expect to find a variety of wildlife species, including the black-eared kite and the long-tailed macaque.

 Another bucket-list outdoor activity in Hong Kong is hitting Dragon’s Back, often regarded as one of the best hiking trails in the world.
 The hiking trail is a meandering path on a mountain ridge that passes through Shek O Peak in southeastern Hong Kong.

 Featuring spectacular views of southern Hong Kong Island and its shoreline, the hike lasts 2-3 hours to get completed and ends at Big Wave Bay, where you can take a refreshing dip, lounge in the sand, or enjoy a variety of water sports.